Does Homeowners Insurance Cover Earthquakes?

 Earthquake insurance has many exclusions.

-As such, you need to read the fine print so you know what your earthquake insurance does not include or does not cover.
+As such, you need to read the fine print to know what your earthquake insurance does not include or cover.

-That way you’ll know what to purchase as add-ons for you to get the exclusions covered.
+That way, you'll know what to purchase as add-ons to cover the exclusions.

-Some things that earthquake insurance do not cover include satellite dishes and antennas, personal property located outside of your home, animals, birds, or fish, decorative items or works of art, such as murals, sculptures, fountains, aquariums, stained or leaded glass, mirrors, chandeliers, and swimming pools, spas, and hot tubs.
+Some things that earthquake insurance does not cover include satellite dishes and antennas, personal property located outside of your home, animals, birds, or fish, decorative items or works of art, such as murals, sculptures, fountains, aquariums, stained or led glass, mirrors, chandeliers, and swimming pools, spas, and hot tubs.

 Fires